 Community agencies available for support

 To access community energy assistance programs, find the local community action agency nearest you and then give them a call.
 Local agencies provide a variety of services specific to your area, such as:

 - Senior/Disabled Rate Discount (WA only)

-What it is: Get help with weatherization, heating system improvements, and financial assistance.
+You can also get help with weatherization, heating system improvements, and financial assistance.

-How it works: Avista funds the local agencies through LIRAP, a low income rate assistance program.
+Avista funds the local agencies through LIRAP, a low income rate assistance program.
 LIHEAP, a federally funded program, can help as well.

 What it is: Project Share provides emergency energy assistance grants to individuals and families (anyone, not just Avista customers) to help them stay warm and safe through unexpected emergencies or hardships.